LaureanoS/ECE-445/README.md

  First draft of Block Diagram, as the project was pitched the initial block diagram was done at a high level, but it still needed to be worked on.

  Your three High-Level Requirements, again as it was a pitch project this was already given in the specifications of the project.

+ 1. Voltage: The isolated voltage sensor should be able to measure voltages up to ±100 volts, with a tolerance of 100 millivolts, 0.1% error from value to actual   reading.

+ 2.Impedance: To not affect the power circuits that much, input impedance should at least be 10 megaohms.

+ 3.Sampling Rate: To provide an accurate measurement at any particular time, the sensor needs to sample at at least 10 kilosamples per second.

  Proof of completion of the lab safety training (in-person students only), uploaded to Canvas.
 Completed safety course on Canvas.